 Helps figure out how to use certain language features effectively

-A programmer is not using any object-oriented features in his/her C++ code and passing everything as a pointer.
+A programmer is not using any object-oriented features in his/her C++ software development code and passing everything as a pointer.
 What do you make out of it?
 Simple, the developer is not programming in C++.
 Instead, the programming is being done in C using a C++ compiler.
 A language agnostic never makes a mistake of believing that learning a language is synonymous to writing code that compiles.
 He/she rather figures out what those things are and how to put them into the best use in that language.

 Many changes have occurred in ECMAScript 2015, ÂÂÂÂ but it is yet possible to cross-compile any other language to ES5, though some will require a bunch of libraries to become as effective as desired.